NARENDRA531/openshift-aug-2023/Day2/README.md

   -  CoreDNS
   -  User Applications

+- Kubernetes Custom Resource Definition (CRD)
+   - through this we can add our own Custom Resources within K8s
+   - using this we can extend existing K8s with many additional features

+- Kubernetes Custom Controllers
+  - in order to manage our custom resources, we also need to supply/implement Custom Controllers

+- Kubernetes Operators
+  - this is a combination of many Custom Resources with Custom Controllers
+  - many applications can be deployed as Kubernetes Operators

 ## Kubernetes Resources
 - Kubernetes support many inbuilt Resources
   - Pod ( group of containers )